Telefonica/cross-platform-actions/write-secret/README.md

 ## Assumptions

-- The project information is a JSON string with following schema:
+- The repositories input is a new-line or space separated list of repositories.
-  - `repositories`: Array of repository name (including owner).
+  - The repositories must be in the format `owner/repository`.
+- The environment input is the name of the environment to write the secret to in each of the repositories.
 - :warning: Both repositories and environments (if environment input is present) **MUST** exist before this action is called.
 If not, the action will fail.
 - :warning: The given token **MUST** has access to repositories, environments and secrets scopes.
 For more information, read the [GitHub documentation](https://docs.github.com/en/rest/reference/actions#secrets).
 - The output manifest contains the GitHub Secret names for each repository, in the same order as the input repositories.
 It contains following schema: